Love Doesn't Hurt

 Domestic violence is a pattern of behavior used to gain or maintain power and control over an intimate partner.
 Domestic violence can happen to anyone regardless of gender, ethnicity, age, education, or religion.
 It can happen to couples who are married, living together, or in a dating relationship.

-Domestic violence is should not happen to anybody.
+Domestic violence should not happen to anybody.
 For any reason.
 Ever.

 There are many misconceptions about domestic violence.
-Immediately, when most people think about partner abuse they think physical.
-Domestic violence is not necessarily just physical abuse…it can be emotional, sexual, verbal and financial.
+When most people think about partner abuse they immediately think of physical abuse.
+Domestic violence is not necessarily just physical abuse—it can be emotional, sexual, verbal and financial.
 It includes behaviors that arouse fear, prevent a partner from doing what they wish, or force them to behave in ways they do not want.
 If you are in immediate, physical danger, GET OUT OR CALL 911.

-If you’re not sure if you are in a relationship that would be considered unhealthy or abuse, here are some questions to help you:
+If you’re not sure if you are in a relationship that would be considered unhealthy or abusive, here are some questions to help you:

 - Feel afraid of your partner much of the time?